wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-ways-working-action/includes/common-practices.md

 - **Actively involve sponsors and stakeholders**.
 Sponsors play a key role in driving change.
 You can equip your sponsors with key talking points and ways to role-model behaviors.
 Sponsors can also assist in helping build a coalition of support across the organization.
    Example: When leaders ask people to adopt Microsoft Teams, do they send this communication through Teams or in email?

-- **Communicate “What's in it for me”**.
+- **Communicate "What's in it for me"**.
 Communicate the value that the change will yield not only to the organization but to the individual employee.
    Example: A reduction in time spent in unproductive meetings could free up time for employees to work on the projects that matter to them the most.

 - **Empower and create psychological safety**.
 Employees can be reluctant to try something new due to a fear of repercussions.